-- d4 Boon Quirk - 1 Your hand(s) take on a scaly red appearance when they grip your pact weapon. - 2 There are faintly heard pained screams when you summon your pact weapon to your hand. - 3 Your pact weapon has an appearance like blackened iron or rusted metal. - 4 The blade, head, etc of your pact weapon is decorated with profane symbols and letters in Abyssal or Infernal, depending on your patron.
+- 1 Your hand(s) take on a scaly red appearance when they grip your pact weapon. - There are faintly heard pained screams when you summon your pact weapon to your hand. - 3 Your pact weapon has an appearance like blackened iron or rusted metal. - 4 The blade, head, etc of your pact weapon is decorated with profane symbols and letters in Abyssal or Infernal, depending on your patron.